NirantK/blog/content/writing/read-deep-learning-paper.md

 **What is being said in detail, and how?** This is where you start to dig a little deeper.
 Briefly go back and skim through the paper, jogging your memory of the key points, formulae, section headings, graphs and tables with results.
 With most papers, outlining is pretty straightforward since the section headings do bulk of the job for you.
 For short papers, this could be as short as 5-10 lines.
 Pay special attention to what datasets, experiment configurations and ablation results if they're mentioned.

 **Is the paper true - in whole or in part?** If you're reading within your own comfort zone, you'll begin to see by now the scenarios/tasks/areas where the paper falls short.
 For instance, if you're reading up on Long Range Transformers -- based on your knowledge of pre-trained Transformer models like BERT, RoBERTa or T5, you should expect them do better at summarization and Q&A tasks than these.
 If the paper falls short, you can quickly jot that down as a question to ask, ponder upon or experiment yourself.
+This is true for both peer-reviewed and pre-print papers - they can often have glaring errors and mistakes which you might notice.

 **So what?
 What’s the significance?** Most papers are _incremental_ in their contribution to the world.
 This is not necessarily a bad thing.
 As long as the paper made you see the field or area in a new light, or even a new nugget of knowledge - it was helpful.
 We should aim for reading papers which at-least give us something valuable in either perspective, knowledge (e.g. empirical facts) or methods.
 This is by far the most useful question to ask since it helps contextualize the contributions of the author against your own _personal context, understanding and knowledge_.